 Final Grade: 6 Night Girls out of 10.
-The elf boots and the huge belt pouches prevent the thirteenth costume from getting a higher score.
+The elf boots and the huge belt pouches prevent the fourteenth costume from getting a higher score.

 We also get a bit of a different color scheme.
 Instead of the long-running magenta and white color scheme, this color scheme is more of a deep pink and white.
 The pink is a cool nod to the beautiful 1970s costumes that introduced a true pink to Saturn Girl’s costumes for the first and only time.
 Everything else is the same along with Imra’s hairstyle and earrings.

 Final Grade: 6 Night Girls out of 10.
-The subtle changes to the fourteenth costume were not enough to elevate the score for this costume design compared to the thirteenth outfit.
+The subtle changes to the fifteenth costume were not enough to elevate the score for this costume design compared to the fourteenth outfit.

 Final Grade: 6 Night Girls out of 10.
-This costume is largely just the fourteenth costume and, therefore, get the same grade.
+This costume is largely just the fifteenth costume and, therefore, gets the same grade.

 The belt is white and now has the Saturn Girl logo on it for the first time.
 The Saturn Girl logo is placed off to our left for a fashionable asymmetrical look.
 The pants are red with white strips running down the outside of the pants.
 This is also reminiscent of the second costume.
 The sixteenth costume has white flat ankle boots.
 These boots are more like the elf boots from the thirteenth costume.

-The seventeenth costume debuted in Legion of Super-Heroes #37 in 2008.
-This costume design is flat-out brilliant!
-The seventeenth costume managed to combine design elements from the incredible 5th, 6th, 7th, and 8th pink costumes and mash them together with design elements from magenta outfits from the 1980s and 1990s.
-The seventeenth costume basically takes the 5th-8th pink costume design and makes the pink costume white.
-Then the seventeenth costume makes the parts of the 5th-8th pink costume that were bare skin and replaces that with magenta clothing.
+The eighteenth costume basically takes the 5th-9th costume design and makes the pink part of the costume white.
+Then the eighteenth costume makes the parts of the 5th-9th costume that were bare skin and replaces that with magenta clothing.
 The bare skin had to be covered up because of the growing Neo-Victorian trend in America at that time.
-Still, it was a fantastic compromise and a creative way to bring back the 5th-8th costume design while dealing with the modesty concerns.
+Still, it was a fantastic compromise and a creative way to bring back the 5th-9th costume design while dealing with the modesty concerns.

 Imra gets flowing long hair that gives her a sexy and youthful look that matches the flashier and more dramatic costume design.

-The eighteenth costume debuted in Legion of Super-Heroes #47 in 2008.
-This costume is a subtle revision of the seventeenth costume.
+The nineteenth costume debuted in Legion of Super-Heroes #47 in 2008.
+This costume is a subtle revision of the eighteenth costume.
 The biggest difference is that the color scheme is now red and white instead of magenta and white.
 We see that the high collar is gone and the costume has a neckline that exposes her neck and a bit below her neck.
 I know.
 Very risque.
 The Saturn Girl logo is now red instead of yellow.
 The ring around Saturn is now black.
-The eighteenth costume also gets rid of the Legion logo in the navel area.
+The nineteenth costume also gets rid of the Legion logo in the navel area.

 Final Grade: 7 Night Girls out of 10.
-The few changes made to the eighteenth costume take it down a notch from the seventeenth costume.
+The few changes made to the nineteenth costume take it down a notch from the eighteenth costume.

-The nineteenth costume debuted in Legion of Super-Heroes #49 in 2009.
-The nineteenth costume is basically just the eighteenth costume but with three small changes.
+The twentieth costume debuted in Legion of Super-Heroes #49 in 2009.
+The twentieth costume is basically just the nineteenth costume but with three small changes.
 The Saturn Girl logo is still a red planet, but the ring around Saturn is now yellow.
-We see that the Legion logo has been placed back in the navel area of the costume like it was in the seventeenth costume.
+We see that the Legion logo has been placed back in the navel area of the costume like it was in the eighteenth costume.
 However, the Legion logo is different.
-The seventeenth costume had a simple circular Legion logo.
-The nineteenth costume has four small loop brackets where the logo is attached to the costume.
+The eighteenth costume had a simple circular Legion logo.
+The twentieth costume has four small loop brackets where the logo is attached to the costume.
 Second, the high collar returns, however, this time the high collar is not connected in the middle.
 This time we get a small opening in the middle of the high collar.
 This is a first for a Saturn Girl costume.

 Final Grade: 8 Night Girls out of 10.
-The small changes were enough to make the nineteenth costume even better than the eighteenth costume.
+The small changes were enough to make the twentieth costume even better than the nineteenth costume.

-The twentieth costume debuted in Legion of Super-Heroes #50 in 2009.
+The twenty-first costume debuted in Legion of Super-Heroes #50 in 2009.
 This design offered a few tiny tweaks to the costume.
-The twentieth costume gets rid of the “bikini strap” design that was present on the top of the costume in the nineteenth and eighteenth costumes.
-The twentieth costume also gets a belt and the Legion logo is now a belt buckle rather than a badge attached to the costume.
+The twenty-first costume gets rid of the “bikini strap” design that was present on the top of the costume in the twentieth and nineteenth costumes.
+The twenty-first costume also gets a belt and the Legion logo is now a belt buckle rather than a badge attached to the costume.

 Final Grade: 8 Night Girls out of 10.
-The tiny changes were not enough to get me to change my grade up or down from what I gave the nineteenth costume.
+The tiny changes were not enough to get me to change my grade up or down from what I gave the twentieth costume.

-The twenty-first costume debuted in Action Comics #259 in 2008.
+The twenty-second costume debuted in Action Comics #259 in 2008.
 This costume design is a complete and total wreck.
-There is nothing to like about the twenty-first costume.
+There is nothing to like about the twenty-second costume.
 The design language is chaotic as this costume is way too busy and over-detailed.
 There are horizontal lines, vertical lines, thin stripes, thick stripes, circles, and multiple different textures and they are all mashed together in a crude and discordant manner.
-This is as ugly and drab of a costume as we have seen since the twelfth costume.
+This is as ugly and drab of a costume as we have seen since the thirteenth costume.

 The top of the costume is finished off with the iconic Saturn Girl logo in black and yellow which is the first time we see black in this logo.
 The top ends with a boring brown belt with a small Legion logo buckle.
 The skirt that is present in most of Saturn Girl’s costumes is gone.
 The skirt is replaced with the top extending down on the sides below the belt to mimic the look of the old dress design.
 The entire top from neck to bottom has a black line running across the edges.

-And to add insult to injury, on top of a total mess of a costume design which manges to be both boring and ugly, Saturn Girl also got one of her worst hairstyles ever.
+And to add insult to injury, on top of a total mess of a costume design that manages to be both boring and ugly, Saturn Girl also got one of her worst hairstyles ever.
 Poor Imra looks like she just escaped from a prison camp.
 It is just a brutal look for Imra.

 Final Grade: 2 Night Girls out of 10.
-The twenty-first costume is just a complete dumpster fire from top to bottom.
+The twenty-second costume is just a complete dumpster fire from top to bottom.
 There is absolutely nothing positive at all about this costume design.

 Thankfully, Saturn Girl gets back the hairstyle that is most commonly associated with her character.
 Long hair with bangs in the front.
 Wise idea.

 Final Grade: 3 Night Girls out of 10.
-The subtle design tweaks do not make this costume much better than the twenty-first costume.
+The subtle design tweaks do not make this costume much better than the twenty-second costume.